What to Put in Your Waterbirth Kit: The Ultimate Home Water Birth Checklist

 If you are the support person, you are the "keeper of the water."
 Make sure your personal gear is ready alongside the birthing parent's kit.

-Change of Clothes & Swimwear: Partners frequently get splashed or choose to step directly into the tub to support the labour parent.
-Pack a swimsuit and a dry change of clothes.
+Change of Clothes & Swimwear: Partners frequently get splashed or choose to step directly into the tub to support the labouring parent.
+Have ready a swimsuit and a dry change of clothes.

 A Large Plastic Pitcher or Cup: This is a fantastic tool for gently pouring warm water over the birthing parent's back or shoulders during contractions.